 Total mortgages outstanding

-reversed in 2018, with the overall average interest rate for the EU slightly increasing to 2.53%, 9 bps more than the previous year.
-The preliminary figures for the first months of 2019 show slightly higher numbers, confirming the upward trend.
-The market mix for different mortgage interest rates in the EU remains highly fragmented, nevertheless, the preference of consumers for variable interest rates continued to decrease in aggregate terms.
+resumed their decreasing trend, which was interrupted in 2018, and reached an average for the EU of 2.33% in 2019, the lowest since the first edition of Hypostat.
+The market mix for different mortgage interest rates in the EU remains highly fragmented, nevertheless, the share of variable interest rates continued to decrease in aggregate terms, amounting to less than 20% of the total.

 Please find below an overview of the structure of this latest edition of the EMF Hypostat: